 Still not taking internet radio seriously?
 Pand ora’s theme is: “It’s a New Kind of Radio – Stations that only play music you like.”
 Pand ora goes on to state: “Now you can listen to Pand ora on your mobile phone – in the car, at the gym, on the train – wherever and whenever you’re in the mood to listen to great music.

-Enjoy all the Radio Station s you’ve created on the web – and create new ones right from your mobile phone.
+Enjoy all the Radio Stations you’ve created on the web – and create new ones right from your mobile phone.
 You can also rate songs using thumbs up and thumbs down, and bookmark favorite artists and songs.
 Pand ora on your phone is fully integrated with Pand ora on the web, so everything you create, rate or bookmark on the phone also appears the next time you’re back on the web.”

 Commercial radio can’t claim any of this.
 For the most part it picks a very limited amount of music for the listeners and radio hasn’t learned from the Napster/Mp3 debacle of the early 2000s.
 The reason so many people downloaded free music was first because it was free but second because they could get the music they wanted to hear.

 Why is commercial radio so far behind?
 I say the people working in upper management are to blame.
 They are dated and out of touch and the corporations are going by reputation and tenure in hiring these people and keeping them on board instead of understand ing the radio industry has forever changed and it requires a fresh perspective.

+Urban radio, is going to get hit the hardest, I hate to say it but it’s true and the culprit is the current overflow of syndication by out of touch, dated hosts.
+Internet radio is going to create stars… mark my words.
 East Village Radio, which broadcasts free streaming Internet radio 24 hours a day from its street-level DJ booth on the Lower East Side, is looking to bring on three to four new staffers in the coming months.

 That’s a 50% increase over its current seven full-time employees” ”not counting the 100-plus different DJs.”
 Internet radio is here, and we are in an aggressive growth phase,” says Peter Ferraro, general manager at EVR.
 He says the Radio Station is focused on solidifying its marketing, brand ing and public relations operations.

 EVR, which moved online after the Federal Communications Commission forced the shutdown of its pirated 88.1 FM Radio Station in 2003, recently launched its first iPhone application and is currently in discussions with potential sponsors.